Lamborghini: The Man Behind the Legend: Plot

 After his wife's funeral, Ferruccio proposes the new tractor design to the bank manager, who accepts the new plan.
 Ferruccio and Matteo celebrate their latest deal, and Matteo takes him to help him impress a woman named Annita.
-However, Annita has a romantic interest in Ferruccio, who returns his feelings.
+However, Annita has a romantic interest in Ferruccio, who returns her feelings.
 This causes a rift between him and Matteo, and Matteo leaves the company.

 Years later, in 1963, Ferruccio and Annita are married and successfully run the new car company: the Automobili Lamborghini; however, he has a strained relationship with his son, Tonino Lamborghini.
 One day, a New Zealand racing driver, Bob Wallace, comes to seek a job in his company.
 After being insulted by Ferrari, Ferruccio, inspired by his son's description of a bullfighter during a visit to an art gallery, hires former Ferrari employee, Giotto Bizzarrini, and Maserati engineer, Giampaolo Dallara, to come up with a car concept of a super-fast racing car that will compete against Ferrari's.

 A year later, to that end, they created the famous Lamborghini 350 GT, and presented it at the Geneva International Motor Show, which became a huge success.
 However, Enzo, humiliated by Ferruccio, privately challenges him to a race.
 One night, Enzo and Ferruccio race, but Ferruccio ultimately loses to Ferrari's newer car: the Ferrari 500 Superfast.
 Despite that, Ferrari has a newfound respect for Ferruccio.

 Later, Ferruccio, upon learning that his son's family has decided to leave the company after finishing the Lamborghini Miura, decides to leave the company so he can spend time with his family.